 How can condensation be prevented?

-While we can’t stop rain falling from the sky, condensation as a result of air conditioning can be stopped.
+While we can’t stop rain from falling from the sky, condensation as a result of air conditioning can be stopped.
 Condensation won’t occur if the temperature stays above the dew point.
 Unfortunately, that’s not an option in most scenarios.
 So, in order to prevent condensation and keep air cool, dehumidification is necessary.
 Dehumidifiers pull moisture out of the air and displace it.
 By keeping the relative humidity low inside, vapor cannot condense into liquid and cause problems inside.

 If you notice condensation in your building or facility, address it right away.
 When outdoor humidity levels and temperatures are high, it can be difficult to avoid.
 Luckily, Polygon provides expertise and dehumidification equipment to keep your workplace dry and safe.
 Additionally, we can equip spaces with remote monitoring equipment, giving managers a complete understanding of the conditions inside the building.
 Working with Polygon means working with experts.
 Contact us to learn more today.